Thumb hypoplasia is congenital undergrowth of the thumb. This article details its diagnosis, classification and treatment.

 Opponensplasty

-The aim of this stage is to augment the hypoplastic hypothenar muscles.
-Options for this opponensplasty include
+This stage aims to augment the hypoplastic hypothenar muscles.
+Options for this opponensplasty include,

 Tendon Reconstruction